25-1-Great Vocals

 Writer/Composer: Tommy Durden / Mae Boren Axton (1955)

 Elvis Presley’s breakout song in the winter of 1955-1956 was a landmark in the cultural shift that led to the emergence of Rock and Roll in American music.
 It also gave the recording industry the complete transformation it needed to become the defining force in pop culture.
-This combination of Blues and Rock sounded like nothing else ever in the music business.
-His combining black and white singing styles, and his raw and primitive delivery produced hit after hit for over 22 years.
-It also produced a magnetic influence on millions of young people, and it eventually swept the world…Listen, let it take you back!…Incredible!
+This combination of Blues, Country and Rock sounded like nothing else ever in the music business, finally resulting in possibly selling over 1 billion records sold.
+His combining black and white singing styles, and his raw and primitive delivery produced hit after hit for over 22 years, and it also produced a magnetic influence on millions of young people, and it eventually swept the world.
+His voice was a mellow baritone and, combined with his good looks, long sideburns and public bashfulness, he commanded attention and received adoration and superstardom…Listen, let it take you back!…Absolutely Incredible!

 24. I WILL ALWAYS LOVE YOU “The Bodyguard” (1992)